bkamapantula/bkamapantula.github.io/_posts/2020-07-20-solr-tableau.md

       Hyper_Extract-->Tableau;
 </div>

+The objective is to setup a pipeline: upload data to `Solr`, serve it via `Gramex ProxyHandler` (+caching) and import in `Tableau`.

 ## Apache Solr
-Using Solr after having tried lunr (super dev friendly) and ElasticSearch/Kibana (more UI friendly) feels archaic.
+Using `Solr` after having tried `lunr` (dev friendly) and `ElasticSearch`/`Kibana` (more UI friendly) feels archaic.

 ### Indexing and re-indexing
-Uploading a file as a document and having it indexed in Solr works OK after two tries. a) First, uploading a file crashed the workflow. b) After asking around, I then picked the file type and copy-pasted the content.
+Uploading a file as a document and having it indexed in `Solr` works OK after two tries. a) First, uploading a file crashed the workflow. b) After asking around, I then picked the file type and copy-pasted the content.

 The trouble is with updating existing document.
 Read through to know more.

 ### multiValues by default
-For the uploaded document in a core, Solr uses multiValues by default which creates a JSON item as below:
+For the uploaded document in a core, `Solr` uses a field named multiValues by default which creates a `JSON` item as below:

 ```json
 {